A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

 Regarding solution quality, our model outperforms classical methods and, in most cases, transformer-based methods.
 The computation time increases exponentially as the problem scale increases for the exact solvers of Gurobi and OR Tools, which fail to solve instances with $>50$ customers within an acceptable time, as well as failure to address constraints to find the optimal solution, which cannot complete the delivery request set.
-Our model, on the other hand, incorporates operational constraints, which add layers of complexity to the routing problem, and the learning process is accounted for by two different network setups, which again impose more parameters to train, especially for discontinuous reward function, which can lead to unstable learning signals.
-Thus, we use graph pruning by time-based network adjacency to mask the irrelevant part of the graph and reduce the computational burden.
-Furthermore, the time window adjacency controls the UAV delivery stage to adapt their speed or travel with the maximum velocity unless returning to the depot.
-Considering the spatial-temporal information, our dynamic transformer performs significantly better due to the novel exclusive encoder-decoder design to distinguish between each mode assignment and cooperation tasks.
-Moreover, this model is designed to capture the hard and soft constraints and variety of heterogeneity of different datasets.
+Additionally, the classical solvers struggled to find the optimal solution for the network size of 20 in the time limit due to the model complexity.
+It could only achieve the optimal solution for a small size of 10.
+The CPU running time shows a inference time which as the agents and problme size scales, it becomes higher showing the almost linear incremental rate.
+Our model, on the other hand, incorporates operational constraints, which add layers of complexity to the routing problem, and the learning process is accounted for by two different network setups, which again impose more parameters to train, especially for discontinuous reward functions, and lead to unstable learning signals.
+Considering the spatial-temporal information, our transformer performs significantly better due to the novel exclusive encoder-decoder design to distinguish between each mode assignment and cooperation tasks over other benchmarks.
+Moreover, it can be observed that the quality of the solution outperforms with a larger gap as the network size becomes larger compared to baselines.
+Moreover, this model is designed to capture the hard and soft constraints and the variety of heterogeneity of different datasets.
 Therefore, high representation and embedding dimensions and training parameters must be defined to handle such restrictions and capture unpredictable and irregular patterns of on-demand delivery.
-Nevertheless, considering addressing such operational constraints to this extent, it still can compete with most modern algorithms at the same scale in comparable times.
-In addition, the training curve has been examined to determine if the decoding strategy would differ based on the paired and fixed cooperative priority-based assignment of the modes to the customers.
+Nevertheless, considering addressing such operational constraints to this extent, it can still compete with most modern algorithms at the same scale in comparable times.